Welcome to Primavera Gallery

 By this time, the market had moved away from some of the periods we had been most involved with earlier but new attention was being focused on the beautiful work done in the US by such greats as George Nakashima, Vladimir Kagan, Paul Evans, Warton Esherick and many others.

 Jewelry continued to be a major part of our business, and contemporary American glass artists, in addition to earlier Italian glass, was attracting many new collectors.

 In 2006, we decided to move Primavera from Madison Avenue to Chelsea, where many galleries were opening.
-This was also an exciting time for us.
 Great Art Deco was now costly and elusive, and while we continued to search out wonderful pieces, we focused on the more contemporary styles, and have found it interesting and rewarding to have been involved in over a century of great design in every area.